 The Eads Family Undergraduate Research Endowment Fund provides funding to encourage undergraduate public policy majors to become involved in faculty research projects.

 To receive EADS funding over the summer, you must reside in NC.
 No exceptions can be made to this rule, as Duke policies dictate that EADS recipients live in NC.
 Summer positions begin the day after graduation.

 Please apply directly to the person listed in the position description, providing a resume and explanation of your interest in the position.

 Juniors or sophomores might have an opportunity to build on the experience by choosing to write an honors thesis.

-She traveled to courthouses in the area to do public records research for professor Beth Gifford.
-She created an interactive map of historically black colleges for professor Deondra Rose.
-She also collected data for professor Sarah Komisarow, and worked on anti-bias research for Sanford's Committee on Diversity and Inclusion.
+Camille Ampey conducted research for four different entities.
+She traveled to courthouses for professor Beth Gifford, created a map of historically black colleges for professor Deondra Rose, collected data for professor Sarah Komisarow, and worked on anti-bias research for Sanford's Committee on Diversity and Inclusion.

 Camille liked working closely with faculty members and building close connections.